ucaiado/rl_trading/README.md

 Building Trading Models Using Reinforcement Learning
 ==================

-I presented an adaptive learning model to trade Brazilian DI1 contracts under the reinforcement learning framework.
-This area of machine learning consists in training an agent by reward and punishment without needing to specify the expected action.
-The agent learns from its experience and develops a strategy that maximizes its profits.
-This repository is related to my dissertation to the [Quantitative Finance ](http://eesp.fgv.br/en/ensino/mestrado-profissional/economia/area-financas-quantitativas/presentation) Mastership Program, from FGV University.
-You can check my report <a href="https://www.dropbox.com/s/ynyf8oynn304zkf/hft_trademodl_RL.pdf?dl=0" target="_blank">here</a>(it is in Portuguese).
+I propose the use of a learning algorithm and tile coding to develop an interest rate trading strategy directly from historical high-frequency order book data.
+No assumption about market dynamics is made, but it requires creating a simulator wherewith the learning agent can interact to gain experience.
+This repository contains the framework created and it is related to my dissertation to the [Quantitative Finance ](http://eesp.fgv.br/en/ensino/mestrado-profissional/economia/area-financas-quantitativas/presentation) Mastership Program, from FGV University.
+You can check my report <a href="https://www.dropbox.com/s/ynyf8oynn304zkf/hft_trademodl_RL.pdf?dl=0" target="_blank">here </a>(it is in Portuguese).
 The code structure is heavily inspired by OpenAi's [Gym](https://github.com/openai/gym) and (especially) Udacity's [smartcab](https://github.com/udacity/machine-learning/tree/master/projects/smartcab) project.
-The TEX file was produced with the help of [Overleaf](https://www.overleaf.com).

 ### Install